Keru729/alx-pre_course/README.md

-how to edit commit message
+how  to edit read me file